ShivaRap/DOB-Field-Automation-Test-Suite-Project/README.md

 QA Analyst Automation Project

 **Overview**
-This project is an automation testing suite developed to validate the functionality of a web application's contact form.
-The focus is on verifying various aspects such as field presence, mandatory fields, age restrictions, and email validation based on specified test cases and automation of some scenarios.
+This project is an automation testing suite developed to validate the functionality of the 'Date of Birth' field in a web application's contact form (http://webdriveruniversity.com/Contact-Us/contactus.html).
+The suite focuses on verifying field presence, mandatory nature, age restrictions, email validation, and overall form functionality.

 Folder Structure
 1. AssignmentDocs: Contains documents addressing the QA Analyst Assignment.
 2. drivers: Web drivers essential for Chrome and Firefox browsers.
 3. src/test/java: Java test scripts implementing the automation logic.

+Manual Test Cases
+The manual test cases are designed to validate the 'Date of Birth' field in the contact form.
+They cover various scenarios such as:
+1. Verifying the presence and correct placement of the Date of Birth field.
+2. Ensuring the field is mandatory and rejects submissions if left empty.
+3. Validating correct handling of boundary values, like minimum and maximum ages.
+4. Testing the field's response to different date formats, including invalid and future dates.
+5. Assessing the form's behavior on various devices and browsers to ensure consistent functionality.
+6. These tests ensure the robustness and reliability of the Date of Birth field in capturing and processing user input as per the business requirements.

 Technologies and Frameworks
 1. Java 1.8: The core programming language used for writing test scripts.